Intel

 If replacing the owner breaks the business, there is no business.

 Why it matters: Key person dependency turns a business into a house of cards.
-If one person’s absence can tank revenue or operations, you’re not buying a company — you’re buying a job with handcuffs.
-No SOPs, no bench, no backup = high risk, low leverage.
+If one person’s absence can tank revenue, you’re not buying a company—you’re buying a job with handcuffs.
+For more on evaluating this, see how to analyze a small business deal.

 Other Deal Drainers